gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 That's it for today!
 I hope you enjoyed it!

-If you have suggestions, compliments, complains, or even insults, just leave a comment on the reddit post or send me a github issue, I'll greatly appreciate any feedback!
+If you find something wrong or have suggestions, compliments, complains, or even insults, just leave a comment on the reddit post or send me a github issue, I'll greatly appreciate any feedback!